| Type: | Package |

 Extracts the numerator and denominator vectors from a "minimaxApprox"

 object.
-For objects with both Chebyshev and monomial coefficients, it will
+For objects fitted with the Chebyshev or barycentric basis, it will

 Usage